-In this work, we present \textit{The Stingray}: a galaxy system at ${z_{\mathrm{spec}} = 5.12}$ found in an overdensity in the MACS 1149 flanking field within the CANUCS observations.
-We analyzed the properties of 3 galaxies in this system, dubbed tLRD, BBG, and SAT1, which show up as an interacting system.
-Similar to the Building Blocks System of Asada et al. (in prep.), it reflects an example of a ``boosted hierarchical galaxy assembly'' process.
+In this work, we present The Stingray, a galaxy system at ${z_{\mathrm{spec}} = 5.12}$ identified in an overdensity within the MACS 1149 flanking field from the CANUCS observations.
+We analyzed the properties of three galaxies in this system, dubbed the tLRD, the BBG, and SAT1, which appear as an interacting system.
+Similarly to the building blocks system presented by Asada et al. (in prep.), this system provides an example of ``boosted hierarchical galaxy assembly.''

-tLRD and SAT1's SFHs show evidence of interaction processes that took place 10 and 100 Myr ago, linked to BBG.
-The result of these interactions led to a more rapid growth of their stellar mass than that driven by secular processes, which are dominant in BBG.
-Additionally, tLRD's burst 10 Myr ago can be attributed to a delay in the activation of the AGN activity relative to the star formation burst.
-A later activation could extend the interaction-driven burst that took place in tLRD 100~Myr ago.
-Thus, the environment allows for black hole mass growth in such low-$M_\star$ high-$z$ systems.
+The SFH of the tLRD and SAT1 show evidence of interaction processes that took place 10 and 100 Myr ago, linked to the BBG.
+These interactions led to a more rapid growth of stellar mass in the tLRD and SAT1 than that expected from secular processes, which are dominant in the BBG.
+Additionally, the 10 Myr burst in tLRD can be attributed to a delay in AGN activation relative to the star formation burst.
+A later activation could extend the interaction-driven burst that took place in the tLRD 100~Myr ago.
+Consequently, the environment allows for black hole mass growth in such low-$M_\star$ high-$z$ systems.

-The AGN in the Stingray shows properties that are partially compatible with LRDs. tLRD could thus be a transition object (see \citealt{Billand2025}) showing us the emergence or fading out of an LRD phase at $z_{\mathrm{spec}} = 5.12$, with galaxy-galaxy interactions being a potential trigger.
+The AGN in the Stingray exhibits properties that are partially compatible with LRDs.
+The tLRD may therefore represent a transition object (see \citealt{Billand2025}), capturing the emergence or the fading out of an LRD phase at $z_{\mathrm{spec}} = 5.12$, with galaxy-galaxy interactions acting as a potential trigger.

 \begin{appendix}